cicirello/user-statistician/README.md

 | `contribTo` | Contributed To | number of repositories owned by others that you have contributed to |
 | `private` | Private Contributions | number of private contributions if you have shared them via your GitHub settings |

+Note that due to limitations in the available data from the GitHub GraphQL API, the "Total" column for `contribTo` on the generated SVG is deliberately blank.

 Please note that GitHub's "restrictedContributionsCount" (which is your private contributions count) doesn't distinguish the type of contributions, so we cannot simply add these to the specific counts by type.